NomicFoundation/hardhat/docs/hardhat-network/reference/README.md

 `hardhat_mine` accepts two parameters, both of which are optional.
 The first parameter is the number of blocks to mine, and defaults to 1.
 The second parameter is the interval between the timestamps of each block, _in seconds_, and it also defaults to 1.
 (The interval is applied only to blocks mined in the given method invocation, not to blocks mined afterwards.)

 Note that blocks mined in this way are technically not valid blocks.
-Specifically, they have an invalid parent hash and state root hash, and the coinbase account will not have been credited with block rewards.
+Specifically, they have an invalid parent hash and state root hash, the coinbase account will not have been credited with block rewards, and the `baseFeePerGas` will be incorrect.

 #### `hardhat_reset`